Eesa2004/ETL-Data-Pipeline-with-Python-Snowflake/README.md

 - **Data Loading:** Connected to Snowflake using Snowpark and securely loaded the cleaned data into a cloud database table.
 - **Python Programming:** Utilized Pandas for data manipulation and Snowflake’s Snowpark library for cloud integration.
 - **Environment Management:** Created and managed a dedicated Conda environment for reproducibility and dependency management.
-- **Documentation:** Documented the entire ETL process in a well-structured Jupyter Notebook and summarized the workflow in a PowerPoint presentation.
+- **Documentation:** Clearly explained the ETL process in both a Jupyter Notebook and a PowerPoint presentation (see below).

 ---